rajannpatel/landscape-docs/en/repositories.md

 ## Create the gpg key

-Create a secret key GPG key and import it into Landscape This will be used by Landscape On-Premises to sign your repository.
+Create a secret key GPG key and import it into Landscape This will be used by self-hosted Landscape to sign your repository.
 For this guide, we'll create a key with the 'real name' of `Mirror Key`.

 First step is to install and run rngd to speed-up the creation of the gpg key.